-Although the restrictions put in place during the Covid-19 pandemic have now eased, "working from home" has now become an established feature of business life which will clearly have an impact on the future demand for office space.
+Although the restrictions put in place during the Covid-19 pandemic have now ceased, "working from home" has now become an established feature of business life which will clearly have an impact on the future demand for office space.

-We also face political uncertainty at both the international and UK levels as a consequence of the Russian invasion of Ukraine and the forced departure of Prime Minister Johnson.
+We also face political uncertainty at both the international and UK levels as a consequence of the Russian invasion of Ukraine and the prospect of a general election in both the UK and the USA.